In this guide

 Payment is straightforward, and typically involves direct deposit, a bank check, Amazon gift card, Mastercard debit card, donations to charities, or local payment apps such as PayPal.

 What are the best medical survey apps for physicians?

 While there are various paid survey opportunities and apps for doctors to earn online, the best survey platforms are transparent, pay well, and connect you with the bigger context of the medical topic.
 Sermo has its own survey app on iOS and Android so you can complete doctor surveys for money from anywhere you like.

 Are there opportunities for HCPs who aren’t physicians?

 Yes, sign up here.
-Sermo has the world’s leading online community of practicing physician assistants, nurses, dentists, optometrists, pharmacists, veterinarians, payers and other healthcare professionals who participate in online medical market research studies.
+Sermo has the world’s leading online community of active nurse practitioners, nurses, dentists, optometrists, pharmacists, veterinarians, payers and other healthcare professionals who participate in online medical market research studies.
+We offer top paid medical surveys for physician assistants, paid medical surveys for nurses and paid surveys for many other medical professionals.
 All paid HCP surveys are directed toward the appropriate specialty.

 How many panelists are on Sermo?

 Sermo is a physician-only community with a focus on moving medicine forward, one conversation at a time.
 Members can participate in discussions on clinical topics, share best practices for improving care, or discuss changes in the healthcare industry.
 There are over 1 million members of Sermo from all over the world who are doctors, both general practitioners and specialists.

 Are surveys convenient and easy to fit into my schedule?